 The user profile that is loaded/selected on the “Sign In” screen is the current/previous user’s by default.
 To sign in with the currently selected user profile, the user needs to first tap on the passcode input field and enter in their passcode.

-Tapping on the passcode field will shift up the content view adjusting for the system keyboard.
-The placeholder “Passcode” italicized text will be replaced with the user’s obfuscated passcode entry.
+Tapping on the passcode field shifts up the content view adjusting for the system keyboard.
+The placeholder “Passcode” italicized text is replaced with the user’s obfuscated passcode entry.

 Sign In Button

-Tapping on the enabled “Sign In” button, the user will start the user authentication and sync process.
+Tapping on the enabled “Sign In” button, the user starts the user authentication and sync process.

 Forgot Passcode Link

-Tapping the “Forgot Passcode?” link will trigger a push to another screen where the user can retrieve or change their passcode.
+Tapping the “Forgot Passcode?” link triggers a push to another screen where the user can retrieve or change their passcode.

 Switch or Add User Button

-Tapping “Switch or Add User” will push to the “Switch or Add User” screen
+Tapping “Switch or Add User” pushes to the “Switch or Add User” screen.

 Switch or Add User